Date: 18 July 2017. Small Powerboat

 I wanted a place to entertain

 where the fellow would not be staring at my bunk.
-Didn't want anyone
+Definitely did not want anyone

 to get any "ideas" you know?